ai2cm/fv3gfs-fortran/README.md

 the [UFS](https://github.com/ufs-community/ufs-weather-model), but with many submodules replaced by subtrees for convenience.
 See this [description](https://github.com/ufs-community/ufs-weather-model) of the submodule hierarchy of the UFS.
-This tables shows the canonical upstream repositories associated with different subtrees of this repository
+This table shows the canonical upstream repositories associated with different subtrees of this repository:

 ```
 .                          # ~ https://github.com/ufs-community/ufs-weather-model